openlayers/ol-mapbox-style/README.md

 #### transformRequest

 • **transformRequest**: (`arg0`: `string`, `arg1`: [`ResourceType`](#ResourceType)) => `string` \| `void` \| `Request` \| `Promise`\\&lt;`string` \| `Request`>

+Function for controlling how `ol-mapbox-style` fetches resources.
+Can be used for modifying the url, adding headers or setting credentials options.
+Called with the url and the resource type as arguments, this function is supposed to return a `Request` or a url `string`, or a promise tehereof.
+Without a return value the original request will not be modified.

 ##### Type declaration